 See the latest vacancies and find out about working for MSF UKJobs in the UK

-Being an all-round logistician with MSF is a great job for a ‘jack of all trades’.
+Being an all-round logistician with MSF is a diverse job!

 All-round logisticians, by nature of the position, come from a variety of backgrounds, but they all have one thing in common - flexibility.

 In a high security context where only a team of four can be sent, an all-round logistician will usually be part of the team.
 In a small project which is winding down and being handed over to a local authority, it is an all-round logistician who will manage all non-medical aspects of the work.
 This makes it a fun and diverse job, but requires people who can turn their hand to anything needed.

 It’s an exciting role and you would be responsible for some or all of the following:

 - Managing a team of labourers, supply assistants, technical logistics assistants, administration assistants, book keepers, waste zone operators and various others

 - Setting up airplane runways, bunkers and managing expat accommodation

 - Ordering food and supplies for both the expat compound and the health facilities